siure/Limitly/README.md

 ## Features

 - ✏️ Configure any website with a per-day or per-week cap (minutes).
+- � Track time without limits—enable "stats only" mode to monitor usage without blocking.
-- 🕒 Limit tracking to a daily time window with a dual-handle slider.
+- �🕒 Limit tracking to a daily time window with a dual-handle slider.
 - 🌗 Invert the window to count time outside of quiet hours when you need the reverse.
 - ⏱ Tracks active time on the site while the tab is focused.
 - ⚡ One-click "Use current" button and inline editing keep site settings up to date.
 - 🚫 Automatically redirects to a friendly block page when the quota is reached.
 - 🔁 Resets usage automatically at the start of the next period (midnight for daily, Monday for weekly).
 - 🧮 Quick view of remaining time plus enable/disable, reset, and remove controls from the popup.
-- 📊 Dedicated stats tab with today's total, top sites, session insights, and a 7-day trend sparkline.
+- 📊 Dedicated stats tab with today's total focused time, top sites (with per-site session insights), and a 7-day trend sparkline.
+- 🖥 Pop the popup into a full-page dashboard whenever you need extra breathing room.

 ## Install locally